RICGRO1221/liri-node-app/README.md

 This will show your last 20 tweets and when they were created.

 ###### node liri.js spotify-this-song '<song name>'
-This will show information about the song (name)
+This will show information about the song (name, artist, album)

 ```